Anjalbaral/githubProfileFinder/README.md

 # githubProfileFinder
-this app helps to find the github profiles using github api
+githubProfileFinder app helps to find the github profiles using github API